 - Forced Choice: most like or least like (which of the options you have an affinity with)

 - Rated: from very strongly agree through to very strongly disagree

-There are many different types of personality questionnaires and the number of questions range from 20 to 300 looking at different dimensions and elements of preferred styles of behaviour in the work place.
-Typically they will look at motivations, controlling, outspoken, conscientious, optimistic, and competitiveness.
-These tools typically have a shelf life of 18 to 24 months and contra to popular belief your style and behaviours change over time.
+There are many different types of personality questionnaires and the number of questions ranges from 20 to 300, all of which probe different dimensions and elements of your preferred styles of behaviour in the workplace.
+Typically, they will look at motivations, methods of control, outspokenness, conscientiousness, optimism, and competitiveness.
+These tools typically have a shelf life of 18 to 24 months and, contrary to popular belief, your style and behaviours change over time.

 Ability Tests: Verbal, Numerical, Abstract Reasoning, Spatial Ability, Data Entry

-There are literally thousands of ability tests on the market, they tend to be online, timed and multiple choice.
-The tests are designed to measure your abilities in relation to the role, they may be concerned with measuring your speed and accuracy in the processing of verbal, numerical or logical information.
-Unlike the personality tests there is usually a pass or fail element.
-Preparing for ability tests is essential and there are a number of free online tools you can use, for example:
+There are literally thousands of ability tests on the market.
+They tend to be online, timed and multiple choice.
+The tests are designed to measure your abilities in relation to the role.
+They may be concerned with measuring the speed and accuracy in your processing of verbal, numerical or logical information.
+Unlike the personality tests, there is usually a pass or fail element.
+Preparing for ability tests is essential and there are a number of free online tools you can use.
+For example:

 - Assembly Day Numerical Practice Questions

 Make sure you know exactly what type of test you are going to be sitting and do as many practice tests as you can.
 When you start, look at the number of questions versus the amount of time you have been assigned and then work quickly and accurately through them.
 You might be able to complete some multiple-choice questions quickly and easily to get you into the rhythm of the test.
 Don’t waste precious time pondering for too long over difficult questions; move on and, if time allows at the end, come back to them.

 The key to any kind of testing is to be prepared.
 Do your research and ensure you know what is expected of you.
 Practice, practice, practice!